Hubbs' beaked whale: Description

-Hubbs’ beaked whale M. carlhubbsi has a light ventral surface and a midventral portion grading from white to medium gray dorsally.
+Hubbs' beaked whale M. carlhubbsi has a light ventral surface and a midventral portion grading from white to medium gray dorsally.
 The dorsal surface of the flipper is slightly darker than the adjacent thorax in adult females, with a faint light patch on the distal posterior edge.
 However, the light patch is more noticeable in adult males.
-The head of adult male M. carlshubbsi is the most striking feature- black with naturally white areas on the tip of the rostrum and anterior to the blowhole.
+The head of adult male M. carlhubbsi is the most striking feature- black with naturally white areas on the tip of the rostrum and anterior to the blowhole.
 For females, the tip of the rostrum is distinctly lighter than the rest of the head.
 Males also have a strong pair of teeth protruding from the mandibular symphysis.

 Population and distribution

 It is estimated M. carlhubbsi are along the coast of Japan and Pacific coast of North America.
 The distribution along North America extends from San Diego to Prince Rupert.
 Southern limit is unknown but the northern limit is Vancouver Island.
 Distribution is probably not directly related to the character of the water mass but rather follows the distribution of the prey species it feeds on.
-M. carlshubbi follows prey items in intermediate and deep-water masses, rather than surface water masses.
+M. carlhubbsi follows prey items in intermediate and deep-water masses, rather than surface water masses.